Abyssinia, Henry: Reaction and impact

+Eventually, due to the overwhelming number of letters, a form response was created explaining the rationale of their decisions.
+Negative reactions were not exclusive to the home viewers of the program: both CBS, the network that aired M*A*S*H, and 20th Century Fox, the company that produced M*A*S*H, expressed their unhappiness at the killing of Henry Blake.
+In fact, CBS's distaste with the episode was so great that during a later rerun of the episode, the final O.R. scene was cut from the episode.
+The final scenes have always been shown in syndication, and they were uncut on the DVD release of the series' third season in 2003.

 Not all reaction to the airing was negative.
 On an episode of the variety series Cher that aired shortly afterward and featured Stevenson as a guest, the situation was parodied when the episode opened to a studio shot of Stevenson as Blake floating on a smoking raft and shouting, "I'm OK!
 I'm OK!"

 In Bobbie Ann Mason's 1985 novel In Country, the teenage protagonist recalls having watched the episode as a child and being "so shocked she went around stunned for days," and confesses that Blake's death on the show had seemed more real to her than the death of her own father in Vietnam.
 The final scene was spoofed on the Family Guy episode "Fifteen Minutes of Shame" when a cutaway shows Brian Griffin saying to the rest of the family, "I have an announcement.
 Meg Griffin's plane was shot down over the Sea of Japan.
 It spun in.
 There were no survivors."

-In 1997, TV Guide included this episode in their list of the "100 Greatest Episodes of All Time," ranking it number 20.
+In 1997, TV Guide included this episode in their list of the "100 Greatest Episodes of All Time", ranking it number 20.
 In 2005, TV Land included this episode as part of its "Top 100 Most Unexpected Moments in TV History", ranking it number 15.